SAP/crossplane-provider-btp/docs/contribution-notes/resource-implementation-approaches.md

 The user-facing CRD and its controller are natively implemented.
 In order to handle all the API-specific aspects it wraps an upjetted controller and delegates the usual CRUD methods (Observe, Create, Update, Delete) to it.
 In order to do so it defines a mapping between the two CRDs.
 Results are translated back and written into the native CR's status.

-> **Note:** The real implementation is more complex then shown here: whats referred to controller here is actually split into a connector (responsible for setup and mapping) and a controller (responsible for the CRUD calls).
+> **Note:** The real implementation is more complex than shown here: what is referred to controller here is actually split into a connector (responsible for setup and mapping) and a controller (responsible for the CRUD calls).
 Some resources might also use more than one embedded upjet controller internally.
 There may also be additional initialization steps — for example, resolving a service plan ID before the first reconciliation.

 ### Key parts of the implementation